-Using the explicit expressions of the basis vectors \eqref{formula:eparallel}, \eqref{formula:eperp} and the transfer functions \eqref{eq:TSS}, \eqref{eq:TRS} defined by using the matrix \eqref{eq:Mtilde}, all these cosmological observables can also be expressed by the parameters and field values in the present inflation model.
-In the text, various approximations of these formulae are presented, depending on the magnitude of coupling constants and field values.
+By substituting the explicit expressions for the basis vectors \eqref{formula:eparallel} and \eqref{formula:eperp}, as well as the transfer functions \eqref{eq:TSS} and \eqref{eq:TRS} defined using the mass matrix \eqref{eq:Mtilde}, all the cosmological observables can be expressed directly in terms of the parameters and field values of the present inflation model.
+Various approximations of these formulae, appropriate to specific parameter regimes, are discussed in the text.